 If you have suffered an injury in the UK, whether you are a UK citizen or a visitor from abroad, you can apply for compensation from the Criminal Injury Compensation Authority.

-Click criminal injury to see the page I have written setting out all the steps to making a criminal compensation claim
+Click criminal injury to see our article setting out all the steps to making a criminal compensation claim

 How to receive free help and legal advice from the Criminal Injuries Compensation Authority to claim in a foreign country

 If you are a UK citizen and you are subject to a crime of violence abroad – the CICA will assist you with criminal injury compensation advice about making a claim overseas.

 Click criminal injury compensation scheme to learn how UK citizens can seek help from the CICA when they suffered injury overseas and wish to claim compensation.